 7. Trumpet Vine (Zones 4-9)

-Native to the southeastern United States, it can grow to a total height of 25-40 feet, with a spread of 5-10 feet for each vine.
+Often confused with honeysuckle by non-gardeners, trumpet creepers are native to the southeastern United States, it can grow to a total height of 25-40 feet, with a spread of 5-10 feet for each vine.

 This plant isn’t picky about soil types, doesn’t need to be fertilized, and while it does fine with little water, it’s happy in areas that are soggier, too.
 The trumpet-shaped blossoms are excellent for attracting hummingbirds.